omni-us/jsonargparse/README.rst

 It is good practice to write python code in which parameters have type hints and are described in the docstrings.
 To make this well written code configurable, it wouldn't make sense to duplicate information of types and parameter descriptions.
-To avoid this duplication, jsonargparse includes methods to automatically add their arguments: :py:meth:`.SignatureArguments.add_class_arguments`, :py:meth:`.SignatureArguments.add_method_arguments` and :py:meth:`.SignatureArguments.add_function_arguments`.
+To avoid this duplication, jsonargparse includes methods to automatically add their arguments:
+:py:meth:`.SignatureArguments.add_class_arguments`,
+:py:meth:`.SignatureArguments.add_method_arguments`,
+:py:meth:`.SignatureArguments.add_function_arguments` and
+:py:meth:`.SignatureArguments.add_dataclass_arguments`.

 Take for example a class with its init and a method with docstrings as follows: